Skip to main content

 D. Deforestation

-A staggering 10 million hectares are deforested each year (nearly five times the size of Wales).
-Deforestation and forest degradation leads to the release of carbon stored in the trees and are a big source of man-made greenhouse gas emissions and driver of climate change.
+Deforestation is the removal of trees from an area.
+A staggering 10 million hectares are deforested each year (nearly five times the size of Wales)[2].
+Deforestation and forest degradation leads to the release of carbon stored in trees, making it a big source of man-made greenhouse gas emissions and a driver of climate change.

 F. Food

-Food and the agriculture system are big drivers of climate change and biodiversity loss, contributing around a quarter of global greenhouse gas emissions.
-Changing patterns of consumption to eat less meat and reducing food loss and waste are important ways of cutting emissions from our food system.
+Why is food spoken about so much when it comes to climate change?
+Food and the agriculture system are important drivers of biodiversity loss and climate change.
+With some estimating a quarter to a third of greenhouse gas emissions come from food systems.
+Changing patterns of consumption to eat less meat, and reducing food waste, are important ways of cutting emissions from our food system

 G. The greenhouse effect